 The National Archives of Ireland: Surviving census records

-But few realise that the destruction was not total.
+But few realize that the destruction was not total.
 A great deal survived.
 We now know that records concerning more than 600,000 people in the 1821, 1831, 1841 and 1851 census records survive at the National Archives of Ireland.
 This is because for the first time they have all been digitally imaged, transcribed and published online.
 This is a free resource, available to all.

 So what are these records?
 Portions of these original censuses survived, especially for large parts of County Cavan, Fermanagh, Galway, Offaly (King's), and Meath in 1821, Derry/Londonderry in 1831, Cavan in 1841 and Antrim in 1851.
 But a great deal also survives because of the way the pension system operated in Ireland.